Help! Can’t view video files on my hard drive.

 What is a compressed file?

 Well, let’s start with the basics.
 Every digital file you open contains data.
-A compressed file is exactly what it sounds like, a file that has been “squeezed” so to speak, by removing non-essential data.
+A compressed file is precisely what it sounds like—a file that has had unnecessary information “squeezed” out.
 Compressed files are highly popular.
-They are of course smaller than uncompressed files, which means they take up less space..
-Whether playing music or looking at photos , and no matter what device you are using, these files load fast and look great.
+They are, of course, smaller than uncompressed files, which means they take up less space.
+Whether playing music or looking at photos, no matter what device you are using, these files load fast and look great.

-Professional grade video and photography cameras offer the option to record in what is referred to as RAW.
-Raw format is a professional-level uncompressed data file, uncompressed in that it contains detailed data on the files and images that allow the most option for manipulation in Post.
+Professional-grade video and photography cameras offer the option to record in what is referred to as RAW.
+Raw format is a professional-level uncompressed data file, uncompressed in that it contains detailed data on the files and images that allow the most options for manipulation in Post.
 These files can be very large, averaging 1GB per minute of HD video footage shot.
-In order to view RAW files you have two options: Either download a professional video player compatible with your files, or have the files converted into a compressed video format.
+In order to view RAW files, you have two options: either download a professional video player compatible with your files or have the files converted into a compressed video format.

 Playing or viewing a RAW file

 Option 1: DIY, After the Shoot